gorlitzer/mobilenet-object-detection/README.md

 OpenCV works only with USB cameras.
 So for pi we need to use picamera2 module and code is slightly different.

+Had to develop 2 solutions then, in order to test locally and on pi hardware eventually.
-We will have then 2 folders that will have custom `main` code.
-We also use 2 different models
+Thus, for the time being we have then 2 folders that have custom `main` code.
+We also refer to the Caffe MobileNetV3 model and the SSD MobileNetV3 model as two variations or different versions of the MobileNetV3 model architecture.
+More on this below.

 ## Run the program with OPENCV (so on your laptop)